startups · 07 Nov 2025

 How to apply: Submit an application through the designated online portal.

-Not only do awardees get their project funded, but they can also tap into the 30,000-member community of thousands of early-to-late-stage healthcare companies and highly qualified healthcare industry providers, payors, experts, investors, and clinicians.
+Not only do awardees get their projects funded, but they can also tap into the 30,000-member community of thousands of early-to-late-stage healthcare companies and highly qualified healthcare industry providers, payors, experts, investors, and clinicians.

 NCAA Innovations in Research and Practice Grant Program